RJAJASON1/GuardLock-Vault/README.md

 - 🔑 **Lock Code–Based Security**
   - All data is protected using a user-defined lock code.
-  - Encryption keys are derived using **PBKDF2 + SHA-256** with a high iteration count.

 - 🔒 **Encrypted Password Storage**
   - Store passwords securely in an encrypted vault.